 Disagreements and arguments are commonplace in the academic world.
 With the constant emergence of new ideas and thoughts also comes the need to examine these new views with a critical eye.
 Sometimes this skepticism to new ideas is taken too far, and instead of merely trying to decide how worthwhile an academic’s work is, this work is so criticized that any value that the work may have contained is overlooked and only the supposed flaws are seen.

 In “Agonism in the Academy: Surviving Higher Learning’s Argument Culture”, Deborah Tannen examines this presence of the argumentative culture in higher learning and its effects on education and academic progress.
 With her use of anecdotes related to scholarly experiences of hers, the intended audience clearly appears to be other scholars who can relate to similar experiences.
 While Tannen’s work delves into such fields as psychology and linguistics, her audience is not expected to be involved in these fields or have any prior background knowledge of the subject she discusses.
 She occasionally mentions a word like “agonism” which may not be necessarily familiar to someone reading who is not affiliated with these kinds of studies, but she clearly defines these terms and thus makes this reading understandable for a much broader audience.
+This paragraph seems to have two distinct points that are not sufficiently tethered: central argument and audience.

 Tannen argues that agonism, or “ritualized opposition” is rampant in academia and destructive for the progress of academics.
 She lays the premise for this argument by using one of her own past experiences as an example of a time that agonism proved to be a roadblock to the stimulation and sharing of new ideas on a subject.
 In her experience, Tannen was at a reading group meeting where instead of talking about the interesting and worthwhile parts of the book, several members of the group critiqued and found faults in it.
 An opportunity was lost to discuss the importance of the book and learn new things about the text, and thus nothing was gained from the arguments that ensued over the book’s faults.
 Using this experience as an example, Tannen goes on to state such agonism is apparent and even encouraged in the classroom where it is also just as hindering to the growth of ideas.
 This growth of ideas is stunted because many scholars will tear apart and criticize the texts they read rather than integrating ideas with the work.
 Debating in the classroom is another facet of the educational system that Tannen disproves of suggesting that discussion instead of debate would help more students take part, and it would also give them a better understanding of the material while teaching them respect and open-mindedness to others’ work.
 Overall, Tannen argues that agonism in academia is bad for it, and that there should be more emphasis on the collaboration, not the tearing down, of ideas.
+Good synopsis of the central argument, though you might try to streamline a bit.